Natronococcus jeotgali sp. nov., a halophilic archaeon isolated from shrimp jeotgal, a traditional fermented seafood from Korea

 - Publication Year

 - A novel halophilic archaeon (strain B1T) belonging to the genus Natronococcus was isolated from shrimp jeotgal, a traditional fermented food from Korea.
 Colonies of this strain were orange-red and cells were non-motile cocci that stained Gram-variable.
 Strain B1T grew in 7.5-30.0% (w/v) NaCl and at 21-50 °C and pH 7.0-9.5, with optimal growth occurring in 23-25 % (w/v) NaCl and at 37-45 °C and pH 7.5.
 Strain B1T was most closely related to the type strain of Natronococcus occultus, with which it shared 97.91% 16S rRNA gene sequence similarity.
 Within the phylogenetic tree, this novel strain shared a branching point with N. occultus and occupied a phylogenetic position that was distinct from the main Natronococcus branch.
 The degree of DNA-DNA hybridization with the type strain of N. occultus, the most closely related species phylogenetically, was 16.4%.
 On the basis of these results, it is concluded that strain B1T represents a novel species of the genus Natronococcus, for which the name Natronococcus jeotgali is proposed.
 The type strain is B1T (=KCTC 4018T=DSM 18795T=JCM 14583T=CECT 7216T).

 - Appears in Collections:

-- Division of Biomaterials Research > Cell Factory Research Center > 1.
+- Synthetic Biology and Bioengineering Research Institute > Cell Factory Research Center > 1.
 Journal Articles

 - Files in This Item: